 Even with the most meticulously planned setup, technical glitches can still occur unexpectedly.
 It’s important to have backup plans ready in case of technical problems so the session can continue smoothly.

-Another way to backup is to have extra recording devices on hand, such as a backup camera or audio recorder.
+Another way to back up is to have extra recording devices ready.
+This can include a backup camera or an audio recorder.
 These devices can record the session in case the main equipment fails.

 Having a backup communication channel available during the session is a good idea.
 This could be a second phone line or messaging platform.
 This backup allows participants to continue talking to each other and address any issues.